Program Manager Resume Example

 Don’t forget certifications.
 Listing PMP, ScrumMaster, or AWS Certified Solutions Architect can make a real difference.
 This helps hiring managers see your technical depth and leadership skills fast.

-If you manage projects with Scrum or Kanban, you want your resume to show Agile certifications like CSM or PMI-ACP.
+If you manage projects with Scrum or Kanban, you want your resume and cover letter to show Agile certifications like CSM or PMI-ACP.
 This instantly sets you apart.

 Highlight sprints, backlog management, and how you drive continuous improvement.
 Mention metrics-like delivering 20% faster or boosting team productivity by 30%.